-Welcome to Apple Orchard, we all hope you will be very happy here.
-This guide is to help you settle in and to maybe answer a few of the questions you might have, if you think of any more just ask any member of staff and we'll be able to help you.
+Welcome to Orchard House, we all hope you will be very happy here.
+This guide is to help you settle in and to answer a few of the questions you might have, if you think of any more just ask any member of staff and they will be able to help you.

 During your assessment week you will probably get the hang of some of the house rules and routines.
-This booklet is your guide to Apple Orchard, your home where we hope you will settle well and enjoy all that is on offer to you both formal and fun.
+This booklet is your guide to Orchard House, your home where we hope you will settle well and enjoy all that is on offer to you, both formal and fun.

-We understand that you may be feeling anxious about coming to Apple Orchard.
+We understand that you may be feeling anxious about coming to Orchard House.
 It is sometimes quite difficult meeting new people and being in a new environment and we will try our best to help you settle in as quickly as possible.

 Throughout this guide we will look at some of the things that we are most often asked about, we hope you find this useful.
-We look forward to having you joining us at Apple Orchard!!
+We look forward to having you joining us at Orchard House!!